 TIP: To prevent over-browning, cover cakes loosely with aluminum foil.

-Let cakes cool for 10-20 minutes, then invert cakes out of the pan onto a work surface.
+Let cakes cool for 10-20 minutes, then invert cakes onto a work surface.
 Peel the parchment round and transfer cakes on a cooling rack to cool completely.
 Learn more about my favorite cooling racks for baking in the Tools Section.

 CREAM CHEESE FROSTING